 Today, all information at the Peabody is managed in TMS, which supports the museum’s mission of achieving high teaching and research standards.
 Each semester, the museum brings 2,000 artifacts to undergraduate classes.
 With TMS, Peabody staff are now able to easily track the movement of each artifact, recording when it is needed and which professor has made the request.
 “Two years from now when the class is offered again and the professor asks for those objects, we can look them up in TMS and know exactly what they need,” says David.
-“We also run statistics in TMS on how many courses we are supporting at Harvard and at other universities, the number of students served, etc., and then we export the data from TMS and submit it as part of our annual report.”
+“We also run statistics in TMS on how many courses we are supporting at Harvard and at other universities, the number of students served, etc. We then export the data from TMS and submit it as part of our annual report.”

 TMS has allowed the Peabody to manage all the information related to each object, from paper archives to photographs, in one easily accessible place.
 The level of configurability the software affords has also been a benefit.
 “We can adapt the modules and fields to fit our unique needs,” says David.
 “For example, we use the Components fields, which other institutions might use for, say, recording information about a painting or a mount, to track the 320 bones of a human skeletal remain.
 And, we’ve morphed all our data in the ‘Culture’ and ‘Period’ fields into one wonderfully searchable Thesaurus field.”